elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectstypemanagementdefinition.getediturl.md

 ## SavedObjectsTypeManagementDefinition.getEditUrl property

-Function returning the url to use to redirect to the edition page of this object.
-If not defined, edition will not be allowed.
+Function returning the url to use to redirect to the editing page of this object.
+If not defined, editing will not be allowed.

 <b>Signature:</b>